Westinghouse Nuclear Privacy Statement

 Cranberry Township, Pennsylvania 16066

-The Data Protection Officer (“DPO”) for the Westinghouse entities in Germany, Brazil and Canada is Mr. Gary Brown, who can be reached at:
+The Data Protection Officer (“DPO”) for the Westinghouse entities in Germany, Brazil and Canada can be reached at:

 Legal & Compliance